 Match your materials

 Simply put, the more casual your suit, the more casual your tie.
-Shiny silk offerings are at the top of the formality scale, and dull linen or wool sit at the other end.
+Shiny silk offerings sit at the top of the smart scale, and linen or wool sit at the other end.
 Don’t get caught wearing a squared-off knitted tie with your sharpest business suit and, vice-versa, keep your striped silk accessories away from your heavy wool winter suits.

 Need more formalwear guidance?
 Here are 7 suits perfect for a summer of weddings…